Assemblies of God USA: Apostolic Faith Movement reorganized

 Parham's former associates reorganized the Apostolic Faith Movement.
 Prominent leaders of the new movement were Howard A. Goss, L. C. Hall, D. C. O. Opperman, and A. G. Canada.
 They were later joined by Eudorus N. Bell, previously a Southern Baptist minister.
 They began to identify themselves as Pentecostals.
 The Apostolic Faith Movement played a leading role in organizing and institutionalizing Pentecostalism in the Midwest and Southwest and from 1909 to 1912 absorbed smaller Pentecostal groups.
 The Apostolic Faith Movement was a mostly-white organization, but it had some black and Hispanic ministers and missionaries.

-The Church of God in Christ (COGIC) was a predominantly African American Holiness church headquartered in Memphis, Tennessee.
+The Church of God in Christ (COGIC) was a predominantly African-American Holiness church headquartered in Memphis, Tennessee.
 In 1907, its founder, Charles Harrison Mason, visited Azusa Street and adopted the Pentecostal message.
 Mason's group was the first Pentecostal denomination to incorporate, which gave its clergy privileges such as railroad discounts.
-Mason led the church until his death in 1961.
-He was highly respected by both black and white Pentecostals.
-COGIC was interracial with many white members, and many white Pentecostal ministers sought ordination from Mason.
+As COGIC grew, it became interracial with many white members, and many white Pentecostal ministers sought ordination from Mason.

 Early Pentecostal groups were loosely organized.
 Historian Cecil M. Robeck, Jr. notes, "While a person might hold primary allegiance to one organization, she or he could hold credentials with a second organization as well."
 In 1907, Goss had received a license to preach from Mason's group, and he claimed that Mason had given him permission to issue ministerial credentials under the Churches of God in Christ name for the "white work".
 In 1910, the Apostolic Faith Movement was renamed “Church of God in Christ and in Unity with the Apostolic Faith.”
 This change was part of a movement within Pentecostalism at that time to adopt church names that appeared in the Bible, such as Church of God, Church of God in Christ, and Assembly of God.

-In the Church of God in Christ, white ministers were supervised by the African-American leaders of the denomination.
-Though in some instances, the relations between Mason's church and white ministers were more informal.
+In the Church of God in Christ, white ministers were supervised by the African-American leaders of the denomination; though in some instances, the relations between Mason's church and white ministers were more informal.
 (Note: Robeck (2005) writes: "On paper, at least, there were over 350 such ministers which made it appear that these white ministers composed roughly half of all Church of God in Christ leadership.
 What now seems quite apparent is that while these white ministers received ordination from the Church of God in Christ, they continued to function along segregated lines.
 For them, it was a marriage of convenience, not an integrated fellowship.
 Howard Goss who negotiated with Mason for the ability to sign these credentials would later label it 'an association...mainly for purposes of business.'
 But was it only a business proposition for Mason?")
-Beginning in 1911, many white ministers affiliated with COGIC expressed dissatisfaction with African American leadership.
+Beginning in 1911, many white ministers affiliated with COGIC expressed dissatisfaction with being under African American leadership.
 In 1913, 353 white ministers formed a new church, which gave its own credentials, although still using the same name as Mason's organization.